Freight Shipping from Salt Lake City to Las Vegas

 How much does it cost to ship freight from Salt Lake City to Las Vegas?

-Full truckload (FTL) rates from Salt Lake City, UT to Las Vegas, NV currently range from $1,013-$1,248 for a standard dry van load over the 471-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Las Vegas, NV currently range $1,013-$1,248 (roughly $2.17-$2.66 per mile over 471 miles).
 LTL shipments typically cost $459-$800 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Las Vegas?

-Standard FTL transit from Salt Lake City to Las Vegas is approximately 9 hrs by truck over 471 miles.
+Standard FTL transit from Salt Lake City to Las Vegas is approximately 9 hrs by truck over 471 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Salt Lake City to Las Vegas freight?